 Orchestration is the design and control mechanism that coordinates multiple agents and tools to accomplish complex tasks that a single agent would struggle with.
-It manages which agent handles what, in what order execution happens, and where human confirmation is inserted.
+Anthropic distinguishes between workflows, where LLMs and tools follow predefined code paths, and agents, where the LLM dynamically directs its process and tool use.[1]

 What Is Orchestration?